graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 Schemas**, **Merge Source Schemas**, and **Validate Satisfiability**, which are run in sequence to produce the composite execution schema.

+Although this chapter describes schema composition as a sequence of phases, an implementation is not required to implement these steps exactly as presented.
+Implementations may interleave or reorder the specified checks, or introduce additional processing stages, provided that the final composed schema complies with the requirements set forth in this specification.
+The composition rules and resulting schema must remain consistent, but the specific structure or timing of each validation step is left to the implementer.

 ## Validate Source Schemas

+In this phase, each source schema is validated in isolation to ensure that it satisfies the GraphQL specification and composition requirements.
+No cross-schema references are considered here.
+Each source schema must have valid syntax, well-formed type definitions, and correct directive usage.
+If any source schema fails these checks, composition does not proceed.

 ## Merge Source Schemas

+Once all source schemas have passed individual validation, they are merged into a single composite schema.
+This merging process is subdivided into three stages: pre-merge validation, merge, and post-merge validation.

 ### Pre Merge Validation

+Prior to merging the schemas, additional validations are performed that require visibility into all source schemas but treat them as separate entities.
+This step detects conflicts such as incompatible fields or default argument values that would render the merged schema unusable.
+Detecting such conflicts early prevents errors that would otherwise be discovered during the merge process.

 #### Enum Type Default Value Uses Inaccessible Value